European Synchrotron Radiation Facility

-The European Synchrotron (also European Synchrotron Radiation Facility, ESRF) is a joint research facility situated in Grenoble, France, supported by 19 countries (13 member countries: Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Russia, Spain, Sweden, Switzerland, and the UK; and 6 associate countries: Austria, the Czech Republic, Israel, Poland, Portugal and South Africa).
+The European Synchrotron (also European Synchrotron Radiation Facility, ESRF) is a synchrotron light source situated in Grenoble, France.
+It is a joint research facility supported by 19 countries (13 member countries: Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Russia, Spain, Sweden, Switzerland, and the UK; and 6 associate countries: Austria, the Czech Republic, Israel, Poland, Portugal and South Africa).

 Some 10,000 scientists visit this particle accelerator each year, conducting upwards of 2,000 experiments and producing around 1,800 scientific publications.

 History

-Inaugurated in September 1994, it has an annual operating budget of around 100 million euros, employs around 700 people and is host to more than 10,000 visiting scientists each year.
+Inaugurated in September 1994, it has an annual operating budget of around 100 million euros as of 2015, employs around 700 people and is host to more than 10,000 visiting scientists each year.

 The ESRF was the world's first third generation synchrotron when it opened for user operation in 1994.

-In 2009, the ESRF began a major refurbishment programme that, at term, has seen its performances increase by 100-fold.
+In 2009, the ESRF began a major refurbishment programme that, at term, has seen its performances increase 100-fold.
 In 2015, the facility built an 8000 m2 extension to the original experimental hall, a new data centre and introduced an ambitious detector development programme.
 The ESRF's X-rays are 100 billion times brighter than hospital X-rays produced for medical radiographies.

 The second stage of the refurbishment programme included a new improved storage ring - the Extremely Brilliant Source (ESRF-EBS).
 Planning started in 2015 with works spanning the years 2018-2020.
 With EBS, the ESRF improved its X-ray intensity by a factor of 100, or 10,000 billion times more powerful than X-rays used in the medical field.
 ESRF-EBS became the first fourth-generation high-energy synchrotron in the world.

 The first electron beam tests for ESRF-EBS began on November 28, 2019.
 The facility reopened to users on August 25, 2020.